 The bad news: Bee habitat is on the decline, and honeybee populations are crashing.
 The good news: a small garden gesture can have a very positive impact!
 How can one person help increase the bee population and diversity?
 Easy!
 By simply providing a consistent source of pollen and nectar and creating a safe habitat, you can instantly create a safe haven for the entire life cycle of our pollinating friends.
 In return, the bees will not only amplify your garden’s fruit and veggie yield but will also provide you with nature’s most delicious, healthy food: honey!

 What to plant

 Bees love purple, blue, violet, yellow, and white.
-Plant flowers of a single species in clusters of about four foot diameter, to help catch the eyes of the bees.
-A variety of flower shapes will attract a diversity of bees, though single flower tops, such as marigolds or daisies, produce more nectar than do double flower topped plants. (source1: source2)
+Plant flowers of a single species in clusters of about four-foot diameter, to help catch the eyes of the bees.
+A variety of flower shapes will attract a diversity of bees, though single flower tops, such as marigolds or daisies, produce more nectar than do double flower topped plants.
+Learn more by clicking here.

 What to avoid